NikhilDhyani/Play-LatestVideo/README.md

 # Play-LatestVideo
-Play latest video uploaded by the channel direclty in vlc using command line
+Play latest video uploaded by the channel direclty in vlc using command line.
+### Edit:
+And now you can also download any video or song.
+Just enter the name of any song or enter the lyrics and select what you want to download audio or audio+video.
+And enjoy.
 # Requirement
 1.Python
 2.BeautifulSoup
 3.VLC
+4.Youtube-dl
 #Usage
 Simpy run the packages
 Example: